What is sexual health?

 As you move through the phases of life, you may find your sex drive goes up and down.
 A certain degree of fluctuation is average, but when low libido decreases your sexual satisfaction, it’s time to seek treatment.

 Several things can cause low libido in women.
 The aging process is the primary culprit and involves reduced hormone production.
 Pregnancy can also reduce your desire for sex, as can certain medications, fatigue, low self-esteem, and a range of medical conditions.

 A few treatments can help.
 In some cases, counseling is the best way to improve your sex drive.
 For other women, hormone replacement therapy is the right path and works to restore optimal hormonal balance.
 Lifestyle modifications or changing your medications can also help.

 Dr. Khamvongsa is the only Fellow in the South Florida area of the International Society for the Study of Women's Sexual Health and can help evaluate issues of sexual dysfunction, decreased libido, vaginal dryness, painful intercourse.

-To learn more about sexual health care, schedule an appointment online or by phone with Dr. Khamvongsa at The Miami Institute of Urogynecology and Minimally Invasive Surgery.
+To learn more about sexual health care, schedule an appointment online or by phone with Dr. Khamvongsa at The Miami Institute for Women's Health.
 He is the only physician in the South Florida area who is a fellow of the International Society for the Study of Women’s Sexual Health.